PotMasterz/CVFM-POT/README.md

 - Add a wait time to temporary fix f5 spam issues
 - website them back to original

---- update plan for 1.1.1 ---
+--- limitation ---
+- you are restricted from downloading other people file so just copy their code and upload our own
+- you cannot open tab other people file you can only view the file code
-- Downloading file that is not yours
+- you cannot view any source of file that is not text
-- sharing files that is not yours

 --- update plan for 1.2
-- user are able to change app theme
+- user are able to change app theme color
+- copy button to copy faster

 --- Contact ---
 Instagram: @real_jenyee